-The shaker (a low cost, portable tactile transducer “I-Beam VT200”), was positioned in the centre of the pile top without any fixation.
+A shaker (a low cost, portable tactile transducer “I-Beam VT200”), was positioned in the centre of the pile top without any fixation.
 The specification from the manufacturer indicates that the shaker provided an acoustic frequency response of approximately 20 Hz – 15 kHz, with power in the range 100 - 300 W, and a force of 9.7 N/W;

 A vibration sensor (piezoelectric accelerometer with sensitivity 10 mv/g) mounted directly on top of the shaker (A0) to measure its acceleration.
 Another vibration sensor (piezoelectric accelerometer with higher sensitivity 100 mv/g) is mounted on the pile top surface to measure the response of the pile;